AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ### UI functionality and elements that you will use {#ui-functionality-and-elements}

-As you complete the steps to implement the use case, you will make use of the Real-Time CDP functionality and UI elements listed at the beginning of this document.
+As you complete the steps to implement the use case, you will make use of the Real-Time CDP and Adobe Journey Optimizer functionality and UI elements listed at the beginning of this document.
 Make sure that you have the necessary attribute-based access control permissions for all these areas, or ask your system administrator to grant you the necessary permissions.

 ### Create a schema design and specify field groups {#schema-design}